Data-Driven Dynamic Factor Modeling via Manifold Learning

 \subsubsection{Standard Scenario Analysis}

-Standard Scenario analysis (SSA) for financial portfolios aims to compute a portfolio's profit and loss (P\&L) or overall return under various combinations of stresses to a sub-collection of the risk factors that drive the portfolio's valuation.
-It is well known that scenario portfolio numbers calculated under SSA can be quite inaccurate for a wealth of reasons.
-First, post-stress P\&L is computed under the assumption that the un-stressed factors are set to zero; meaning they remain unchanged under stresses to the other factors, however, there is often clear statistical dependence among factors, and in particular conditional dependence.
+Standard Scenario Analysis (SSA) for financial portfolios aims to compute a portfolio's profit and loss (P\&L) or overall return under various combinations of stresses to a sub-collection of the risk factors that drive the portfolio's valuation.
+It is well known that scenario portfolio numbers calculated under SSA can be quite inaccurate for several reasons.
+First, post-stress P\&L is computed under the assumption that the un-stressed factors remain unchanged, however, there is often clear statistical dependence among factors, and in particular conditional dependence.
 Applying a stress to a sub-collection of factors at a given time period $t$ should also have dynamic propagation effects through future time periods.
-A good stress test must not only take into account cross-factor dependencies but also the joint dynamics of the common factors themselves to assess how a stress propagates through time considering dynamic factor correlations.
-Furthermore, scenario analysis often involves dealing with latent (unobserved) factors that may actually be intrinsically driving the dynamics.
-Finally, one of the chief drawbacks of SSA is its lack of backtesting to validate the accuracy of scenario-conditional P\&L, since SSA does not explicitly impose a probability model on the factors, it does not naturally lend itself to backtesting.
-In \cite{haugh2020scenario}, a standard linear Gaussian state space model for the dynamics of the risk factors is proposed and scenario analysis is married with dynamic factor models.
-A dynamic factor model for scenario analysis has the advantage that it now allows for backtesting the performance of a stress test for a given portfolio.
-However, when considering equity portfolios where the assets are modeled with a high-dimensional set of common factors and their joint dynamics are highly nonlinear, such a standard state space model no longer applies.
+A good stress test must not only take into account cross-factor dependencies but also the joint dynamics of the common factors themselves to assess how a stress propagates through time.